OctopusDeploy/blog/blog/2025-06/good-aws-lambda-deployments/index.md

 ## Accelerate your Lambda projects with GenAI

-With 9Brain, Octopus' GenAI assistant, you can turbocharge your AWS Lambda function deployments.
+With the Octopus AI Assistant, you can speed up your AWS Lambda function deployments.
 Using the **Prompt-based project creation** functionality, you can write a prompt like:

 > Create an AWS Lambda Project called "Fast-track SAM" in the project group "AWS"